-- 7.1 Employees covered by this Agreement shall be assigned to positions which are classified and rated in conformity with the classification levels, wage rates and salary ranges listed in APPENDIX "A" or in conformity with such classifications as adopted by mutual agreement. - 7.2 Employees required to work for one (1) hour or more at a higher-rated position shall receive the higher rate while so employed with a minimum of one-half (1/2) day's pay (four (4) hours or three and three-quarter (3-3/4) hours depending on the normal daily working hours involved in the acting position) at the higher rate.
-Employees required to work at a lower-rated position shall not have their rate reduced. - 7.3 The Joint Job Evaluation Plan for clerical, technical and stores positions shall continue in effect during the term of this Agreement.
-Rates of pay for each classification shall be established or modified in accordance with APPENDIX "A" of this Agreement.
-The plan may be modified or replaced by mutual agreement between the Corporation and the Union. - 7.4 Rates of pay for other classifications created during the term of this Agreement shall be established by mutual agreement between the Corporation and the Union. - 7.5 Rates of pay for other positions whose duties and responsibilities have been substantially changed shall be established by mutual agreement between the Corporation and the Union. - 7.6 A new Universal Job Evaluation Plan has been developed, and the pay structure and rates associated to the new plan have been finalized.
-An employee in a position whose classification level is adjusted downward under the new Job Evaluation Plan shall retain his rate and his right to general increases until the date he ceases to hold the position. - 7.7 The Joint Job Evaluation Committee will evaluate newly created or modified positions according to the provisions of the new Job Evaluation Plan and the procedures agreed to. - 7.8 Appeals originating from the results of job evaluation performed under the new Job Evaluation Plan will be administered according to the procedures agreed to.
+- 7.1 Employees covered by this Agreement shall be assigned to jobs classified in one of the classification levels set out in APPENDIX "A". - 7.2 Employees required to work for one (1) hour or more at a higher-rated position shall receive the higher rate while so employed with a minimum of one-half (1/2) day's pay (four (4) hours or three and three-quarter (3-3/4) hours depending on the normal daily working hours involved in the acting position) at the higher rate.
+Employees required to work at a lower-rated position shall not have their rate reduced. - 7.3 When a new job is created or a job is substantially changed the classification level shall be established in accordance with the Job Evaluation Plan.
+An employee in a job whose classification level is adjusted downward shall retain his salary and his right to general increases in the form of a lump sum.
+Appeals or grievances regarding classification results will be handled through the grievance procedure.

-7.9 Pay days will be every Thursday.
-Pay cheques will be made available at the time of relief to shift workers coming off their last shift on Wednesday.
-Where direct bank deposit applies, a pay slip detailing earnings and deductions will be remitted to the employee no later than Thursday.
-Direct deposits will be made no later than the opening of banking hours Thursday morning.
+7.4 Where direct bank deposit applies, a pay slip detailing earnings and deductions will be remitted to the employee no later than Thursday.
+Direct deposits will be made no later than the opening of banking hours each Thursday morning.
 When Thursday coincides with a holiday, the deposit will be made on the preceding workday.

-7.10 Wage increases
+7.5 Wage Increases